Effect of transverse momentum conservation and flow on symmetric cumulants $sc_{2,3} \left \{ 4 \right \}$ and $sc_{2,3,4} \left \{ 6 \right \}$: and from transverse momentum conservation

 \section{$sc_{2,3} \left \{ 4 \right \}$ and $sc_{2,3,4} \left \{ 6 \right \}$ from transverse momentum conservation}

 In this section, we denote by $\vec{p }_{1},...,\vec{p }_{N}$ the transverse momenta of $N$ particles produced in the collision.
-For simplicity, we only consider transverse momentum conservation, i.e. $\vec{p }_{1}+\dots +\vec{p }_{N}=0$ as the only source of azimuthal correlation between the final particles.
+For simplicity, we only consider transverse momentum conservation, i.e., $\vec{p }_{1}+\dots +\vec{p }_{N}=0$, as the only source of azimuthal correlation between the final particles.
 Then we determine how the TMC affects the joint probability distributions of the final particles.
 The $k$-particle ($k< N$) probability distribution under the TMC constraint is defined as \cite{law3,tmcdef1,law4,tmcdef2,tmcdef3}:

-where $f\left ( \vec{p}_{i} \right )$ is the single particle transverse momentum distribution.
-Obviously, the Dirac $\delta$ in the equation represents the restriction of TMC and without it, the joint probability distribution would simply factorise.
+where $f\left ( \vec{p}_{i} \right )$ is the single-particle transverse momentum distribution.
+Obviously, the Dirac $\delta$ in the equation represents the restriction of TMC and without it, the joint probability distribution would simply factorize.
 Furthermore, the average value of transverse momentum $\vec{p}$ over the full phase space $F$ is clearly zero:

 To obtain a concrete form of the joint distribution function $f(\vec{p}_{1},\dots,\vec{p}_{k})$ defined in Eq.~(\ref{eq1}), we define a new variable $\vec{P}\equiv \sum_{i=1}^{M}\vec{p}_{i}$, the sum of the momenta of the $M$ particles in the system, which satisfies the Gaussian distribution according to the central limit theorem, i.e.: